How the order of the loops on your fingers relates to the color order in your braid!

 Seven-loop braids (tutorial here; color-pattern set-up instructions here.)

 These usually have a 7-cycle pattern repeat (7 cycles = 14 loop transfers).

 Most of the wool braids below are 7-loop square or flat braids, made out of fairly thin weaving yarn.
 Being wool, they are already fuzzy, which is not helping the bad photo!
-(For some reason my camera focused on the wood grain instead of the braids in all these photos.)

 It can be fun to set loop colors up on your fingers at random to make a braid, but if you like that random braid pattern and you want to reproduce it later, or maybe try it with different colors, you have to know how to set the colors up in the right order on your fingers to get that particular order of colors in the braid.